• Buy From Us

 #4.
 Keep your money in a secure and easily accessible location.

-If you have your own job, this will be much easier.
+If you have a job, this will be much easier.
 Even if you don’t, you can try to save money around the house and gradually accumulate enough to leave.

 If possible, get a secret job where your abuser will not be able to find out.
-But, obviously, you don’t want your abuser to know.
+But you don’t want your abuser to know.
 If possible, keep it out of the house with a trusted family member or friend.
-Alternatively, you could open your own secret bank account at a different bank.
+Alternatively, you could open your secret bank account at a different bank.

 #5.
 Inform your relatives and friends